pavel1murat/mu2e_pcie_utils/cfoInterfaceLib/web/README.md

 Server:
  -- serverbase.js: Main HTTPS server file.
 Performs user authentication and
                    authorization.
-Translates HTTP GET and POST requests into DTCDriver.js calls.
+Translates HTTP GET and POST requests into CFODriver.js calls.
- -- DTCDriver.js:  Javascript interface to the C++ DTCInterfaceLib library.
+ -- CFODriver.js:  Javascript interface to the C++ CFOInterfaceLib library.
-                   Performs DTC operations and translates results into Javascript objects.
+                   Performs CFO operations and translates results into Javascript objects.
 Has several convienience functions,
-                   such as GetRegDump() and GetSend/RecieveStatistics() -- DTC.node:      Node.js module built from SWIG-wrapped C++ header file.
+                   such as GetRegDump() and GetSend/RecieveStatistics() -- CFO.node:      Node.js module built from SWIG-wrapped C++ header file.
-                   Interfaces with the DTC UNIX driver to read and write DTC registers.
+                   Interfaces with the CFO UNIX driver to read and write CFO registers.
  -- gmetric.node:  Node.js module built from SWIG-wrapped send_gmetric library,
                    available in the artdaq-utilities repository.
 Sends metric data to a local instance of Ganglia.